 - Shows any signs of dehydration.

 As a parent, your instincts will tell you if there is something wrong with the health of your child.
-If in doubt, take him to a trusted Westminster pediatrician who can give him the medical attention he needs.
+If in doubt, take him to the trusted Westminster pediatricians who can give him the medical attention he needs.

 (Source: Flu in babies, BabyCenter)